 In about 1949, at the age of 18, she married 19-year-old Clark Theodore Johnson Jr. (March 14, 1930-2011), who was born in Ralph, PA and was the son of Clark Theodore and Sarah C. Johnson Sr. and the stepson of Rudy Malensky.
 Their marital union endured for an extraordinatry 62 years.

 The Johnsons' brood of children were Joyce Chapman, Linda Glass, Kathy Logan Deanda, Phillip Johnson and Theodore "Ted" Johnson.

-They relocated to Newport News, VA, where they spent their married life together.
-Clark served as a master sergeant in the U.S. Army and was employed by the U.S. Postal Service.
+Clark served as a master sergeant in the U.S. Army.
+As a military family, the Johnsons frequently relocated to Army installations.
+They finally settled in Newport News, VA, where they spent the rest of their married life together.
+He was employed at some point by the U.S. Postal Service.
 He loved to hunt and was a member of the West Point Hunt Club.

 Clark died in Riverside Hospital in Newport News at the age of 81 on May 24, 2011.
 He was survived by 10 grandchildren and 10 great-grandchildren.
 An obituary in the Newport News Daily Press reported that his remains were returned to Ohiopyle for burial.
 The family asked that any memorial donations be made to the Food Bank of the Virginia Peninsula.

 Nancy outlived her husband and endured the untimely death of their son Phillip.
 During that time she lived in Newport News and thence in Yorktown, VA.

 Death enveloped her on Oct.
 26, 2022.
 As with Clar, her remains were shipped to Ohiopyle to sleep for all time in Bryner Ridge Cemetery.
 Her obituary was printed in the Williamsburg Yorktown Daily.